efuquen/docoreos-express-demo/README.md

-# DO CoreOS Express Demo
+# DigitalOcean CoreOS Express Demo

 Demo repo that will stand up CoreOS instances on Digital Ocean and deploy a simply NodeJS hello world app to that infastructure.
 Also sets up HAProxy